-The Principal at its own expense shall arrange annual medical examination of the experts or specialists who will stay at BNPP site/Tehran over 1 (one) year and put the examination reports on personal record.
+The Principal at its own expense shall arrange annual medical examination of the experts or specialists who will stay at BNPP Site over 1 (one) year and put the examination reports on personal record in accordance with existing regulation of the BNPP-1.

 If any of the Contractor’s assignee dies while staying in Iran, the Principal undertakes to develop a package of necessary documents and transport the body of the deceased to Moscow at the expenses of the Contractor.